YakosWG/AssortedAttractors/README.md

 - The "Speed" stat determines the acceleration that an item being grabbed by a magnet experiences and is added to the items velocity every game tick (1 tick = about 1/60th of a second).
 - "Max Speed" is the maximum velocity an item can have when being drawn toward the player.
    This speed is relative to the player's own speed so moving into a direction will allow the item to move faster to keep up with the player.
-- For every player only one magnet can be active at any given time.
+- Only one magnet can be active per player at any given time.
 When activating multiple magnets only the first one will work.

 # Changelog:
 ## [1.0.1] - 2022-07-21